Caazapá

 Caazapá ([ka(a)saˈpa]) is a city in Paraguay, founded in 1607, by Friar Luis de Bolaños.
 It is located in the Caazapá District and is the capital of the Caazapá Department.
-The name Caazapá comes from the Guarani words "Ka'aguy jehasapa" which means "after the forest", because the natives believed that after the forest, God, with the attendance of Friar Luis de Bolaños, has made born water from the Earth.
-There are five neighbourhoods called "Barrios" in the city: Then main one is the Barrio San Pablo, the other 4 are: Barrio Santa Teresita, Barrio San Blás, Barrio San Antonio, and Barrio San Roque-within which is the original Chapel, built by franciscans during the famous Jesuit reductions of Paraguay.
-The Franciscan Reduction at Caazapá was an important event in Paraguayan cultural heritage.
+There are five neighbourhoods called "Barrios" in the city: Then main one is the Barrio San Pablo, the other 4 are: Barrio Santa Teresita, Barrio San Blás, Barrio San Antonio, and Barrio San Roque-within which is the original Chapel, built by franciscans during the Spanish rule in Paraguay.
+The Franciscan mission at Caazapá was an important event in Paraguayan cultural heritage.

+Some attractions are the Church, the Ykua Bolaños (Bolaños lagoon) and the Museum Juan Bernardo that contains the cross in which missionary Juan Bernardo Colman was executed.

+Etymology

+The city gets its name from the Spanish mission of the Franciscan Order originally located in it.
+The latter was called Caaçapá in Classical Guarani, meaning "[the place] after the forest."
+This was due to the natives' belief that somewhere beyond the forest God, through Friar Luis de Bolaños, had made water spring out.